tamaselekes/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: A blog about the industrialization of the crypto sphere
 ---